Zarathustra2/ResizingVec/README.md

 ```

 ----
-Another application is that some financial data providers do not send the ticker/option contract for every trade/nbbo but rather send you an id identifier.
+Another application is that some financial data providers do not send the ticker/option contract for every trade/nbbo but rather send you an identifier.

-So in the morning you get for every ticker a message such as:
+In the morning you get for every ticker(instrument) a message such as:
 ```
 ticker: AAPL, locate: 10, channel: 5
 ```